Li Haoran

-Li Haoran (李浩然; born 5 November 1999) is a Chinese footballer who played as a winger for Nantong Zhiyun.
+Li Haoran (李浩然; born 5 November 1999) is a Chinese footballer who played as a winger for Liaoning Tieren.

 Club career

 Li Haoran represented Shanghai SIPG's youth team and was selected to represent Shanghai in the 2017 National Games of China where he was part of the team that won the football at the tournament.
 He was scouted by Belgian club Anderlecht and was offered a six-month short-term contract with the option of an extension, which was not taken up.
 On 30 August 2018 he transferred on a free to Slovenian club Rudar Velenje and he made his debut in a league game on 14 April 2019, against Triglav Kranj in a 4-0 victory.